Contact Us for a Free Consultation (213) 542-0979

 • Firing a gun during the commission of a crime will include an additional 20-year sentencing enhancement.
 By law, discharging a firearm means someone intentionally fired the weapon by pulling the trigger.

 • Causing great bodily injury or death when using a firearm enhances a prison sentence to 25 years to life.
-This enhancement applies to someone who intentionally discharges a weapon committing a felony crime.
+This enhancement applies to someone who intentionally discharges a weapon or commits a felony crime.
 A great bodily injury means a significant physical injury.

 California Senate Bill 1437